 That’s all very well you may say, but reading can be boring, and I find it hard to visualize what the article is telling me.
 The last reference on the table above shows dozens of CI videos posted on the FastCap (tooling development & distribution) channel.
 However, even better than video, are actual site visits.
 The combination of the two can really help accelerate your CI programme in a robust way.
 Seeing truly is believing.
 On the Island of Ireland we are very lucky to have so many organisations (An Post, the NTMA, Seating Matters, Applied Concepts Ltd., to name but a few) with continuous improvement professionals who are willing and able to open their doors to groups learning about continuous improvement.
 Get in touch with your local Lean Network, or InvestNI in Northern Ireland, to enquire about arranging a site visit for your team.

-When honing your continuous improvement craft the benefit that case studies, supported by site visits, bring can hardly be overstated.
+When honing your CI craft the benefit that case studies, supported by site visits, bring can hardly be overstated.
 Don’t wear yourself out reinventing the wheel.
 Find what someone else has done, and do it better!

 Footnote.
 May 2024 is when I last wrote a blog.
 This is principally because AI was, by then, widely used to generate all types of content.
 When it comes to blogs, even with the smooth polish, non-native terms and neatly segmented paragraphs, it’s difficult to tell whether or not a human was involved in the writing.
 However, in mid 2026 we’ve probably reached peak AI hype, so I’ve ventured into the world of freeform authorship again.
-This blog has been written without the aid of AI, except where it came researching web links for case studies in the table above.
+This blog has been written with the aid of AI only to research web sources and links for the table above.
 The world of CI case studies is very wide, with hundreds of references, so for the international section I stuck with some of the established reliable sources.

 Lean Ireland is a consulting and training organisation, serving many sectors e.g. Finance, Healthcare, Public Service and Manufacturing.
 If you have a question about your lean practice or our services, just ask.
 We are here to help.